SoftwAIre/charity_recommender/README.md

 - The winning methods will be implemented in DonorsChoose.org email marketing campaigns.

 ### NYC Charity Recommender Objective:
-A donor chooses a classroom project they would like to donate to from a list of projects.
-After selecting their first project, charity_recommender uses collaborative filtering to recommend 10 new projects the user may also want to donate to.
-The results would be used in an email marketing campaign.
+- A donor chooses a classroom project they would like to donate to from a list of projects.
+- After selecting their first project, charity_recommender uses collaborative filtering to recommend 10 new projects the user may also want to donate to.
+- The resulting program will be used in an email marketing campaign.

 ## Business Objective:
 Pair donors to classroom requests that will most motivate them to make an additional gift.